-" Its Almost Christmas, enjoy this present, its the last one..."
+" It's Almost Christmas, enjoy this present, as it's the last one..."

-Starting following this article, the results to our investigations will solely be revealed to our subscribers and clients.
+Starting with this article, the results to our investigations will be revealed solely to our subscribers and clients.

-Only the information related to "misattribution", or "Fake" as well as the location of the seller will be available to all...
+Only information related to "misattribution", or "fake" as well as the location of the seller will be available to all...

-The table centerpiece stamped from la Maison d'orfevrerie Christofle titled "Sol Lunaire" and created in 1969, has been attributed to Tapio Wirkkala for decades but is NOT one of Wirkkala's artworks!
-Is this even surprising at all?
+The table centerpiece stamped by la Maison d'orfevrerie Christofle and titled "Sol Lunaire", created in 1969, has been attributed to Tapio Wirkkala for decades but it is NOT one of Wirkkala's artworks!
+Is this even surprising?

-Sold 8 times at WRIGHT in Chicago, 3 times at PIASA in Paris, twice at BOETTO in Genes, twice in Turin etc...
+It was sold 8 times at WRIGHT in Chicago, 3 times at PIASA in Paris, twice at BOETTO in Genoa, twice in Turin etc...
 In total, this piece was wrongly assigned to Tapio Wirkkala at least 30 times: Good Job, folks!

-We then contacted Christofle, the Wirkkala foundation, as well as Tapio Wirkkala's children in Finland, and all have confirmed this error (Exhibit #1).
+We subsequently contacted Christofle, the Wirkkala foundation, as well as Tapio Wirkkala's children in Finland, and all have confirmed this error (Exhibit #1).

-The legitimate artist of this art piece also confirmed his ownership of the chandelier, seen in our previous article.
+The legitimate artist of this art piece has also confirmed ownership of the chandelier (table centerpiece), as seen in our previous article.

-We would like to thank Petra Wirkkala, as well as Maaria Wirkkala and Sami Wirkkala for nicely confirming to us that this artwork was not created by their father.
+We extend our thanks to Petra Wirkkala, as well as Maaria Wirkkala and Sami Wirkkala for graciously confirming that this artwork was not created by their father.

-Many thanks to Marie Mouterde from Christofle for sharing with us the document N°1458 of this chandelier.
+We are indebted to Marie Mouterde from Christofle for sharing with us the document N°1458 pertaining to this chandelier (table centerpiece).

 Book ’em!
 The auction house or the art dealer provided little or no corroborating evidence in the form of documentation for this item.